 One of the more confusing aspects of nutrition and healthy eating is fiber.
-Most people know that it is necessary for good overall health and colon health, but it is also beneficial for Louisville weight loss.
+Most people know that it is necessary for good overall health and colon health, but it is also beneficial for New Albany weight loss.
 Of course, simply stating that fiber is good for weight loss isn’t going to help too many people, so let’s get into some beneficial sources and amounts to get the weight loss process moving.

 Good Sources of Fiber

 Foods that are derived from plants are the only true sources of fiber.
 These include fruits and vegetables, nuts, seeds, beans and grains.
 No meats, dairy products or processed foods are naturally high in fiber, so keeping your attention focused in the plant world is your best bet.

 Some of the best sources of fiber you’ll find include various types of beans, dried prunes, apples, pears, dark leafy greens, blueberries, raspberries and blackberries, broccoli and whole grains.
 There are two types of fiber; soluble and insoluble.

 Soluble fiber dissolves in water and is beneficial for lowering LDL cholesterol, lowering your risk of type 2 diabetes and heart disease and regulating blood sugar.
 Insoluble fiber doesn’t dissolve in water and helps to prevent constipation and keep you regular.